carpeliam/at-journal-2024/src/entries/at-day-124-bald-mountain-brook-lean-to-to-horseshoe-canyon-lean-to.md

 same, I dragged a bit, as I don t have enough snacks, so I was rationing.
 Still, it was thankfully a very easy day.
 Got to shelter at 1 30 - it started thundering around 2, and stormed around 2 30.
 Again, I was lucky not to have to hike in that.
-Not too many at shelter tonight- one section hiker going south, and 1 tent with two guys I saw at yesterday s shelter, also headed NOBO.
-I ll probably see some familiar faces at Shaw s tomorrow.
+Not too many at shelter tonight- one section hiker going south, and 1 tent with two guys I saw at yesterday's shelter, also headed NOBO.
+I ll probably see some familiar faces at Shaw's tomorrow.

 I hope everything works out with my Mail Drop!